 I have an insatiable curiosity and I'm interested in almost anything.
 Except plants.
 I mean, sure, they're easy to sneak up on.
 If you put one down, chances are it'll still be there the next day.
 But they're so helpless.
 You can't put one in the living room and say, "Water's in the kitchen.
 Help yourself."
 (I think that last line is from a Seinfeld bit.)

 I live in the Dallas area doing web development for the family business, a printing company in Lincoln, NE.
 I've done game development in the past and likely will again.

-I'm a geek, and fiercely proud of it :) My dining room holds a pinball machine and a few arcade games.
+I'm a geek, and fiercely proud of it (I set of nerd-o-meters for miles around :-) My dining room holds a pinball machine and a few arcade games.
 My living room is dominated by a pool table.
 And I have multiple computers running SETI@Home 24/7.

 I get along with almost everyone, so sometimes it's hard to narrow down what I'm looking for.
 The important facets would be someone honest, very intelligent, fun, pretty, has curiosity about the world and the people around her.
 Probably at least a little bit geeky.
 Someone upbeat, who doesn't sweat the small stuff.
 Excessive negativity is just too draining.
 Average build or slimmer.
 (As non-PC as it is to say it, if I'm honest with myself then "a few extra pounds" and "curvy" just don't work for me.)

 Most people would call me an atheist.
 I call myself a skeptical agnostic.
 Meaning, I can't be certain that there's not a God, but everything I know about how the universe works tells me that one isn't needed.
 And coming from the other direction, everything I know about people tells me that every religion is just a collection of myths.
 So I would not be a good match for someone looking for a spiritual partner.